marcodpt/vue-inputag/README.md

   All other props are bypassed to html element, even styles and classes
   You should obseve that we use vue-select in case of select and only in this case
   it is better not pass any style or class

+### Slot
+  When type is a blank string it will render:
+   - a button if has a click function
+   - a link if has a href
+   - span otherwise
+   - all 3 cases admit slot, all other cases not

 ## Contribute
 We need help!
 Our goals are: